AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 ## Eigenstate thermalization hypothesis (ETH) and quantum chaos

 The question of *why* isolated quantum systems thermalize is addressed from the entanglement perspective by S42, but the eigenstate thermalization hypothesis (ETH) provides a complementary and more established framework.
 The ETH states (roughly) that in a chaotic quantum system, the expectation value of a local observable in an energy eigenstate is a smooth function of the eigenstate's energy---so that a microcanonical average automatically produces thermal-looking results for local observables.
-Including a reference on ETH (e.g., the reviews by D'Alessio, Kafri, Polkovnikov, and Rigol) would strengthen the conceptual foundations of Part IV.
+Further information is obtained in the review by D'Alessio, Kafri, Polkovnikov, and Rigol.

 ## Numerical methods for real-time QFT

 The bibliography is primarily analytical and formal.
-For many applications, numerical methods are essential: lattice classical-statistical simulations (where the initial quantum state is sampled as an ensemble of classical field configurations), tensor network methods (for low-dimensional systems), and real-time lattice QFT.
+Extensions to numerical methods include lattice classical-statistical simulations (where the initial quantum state is sampled as an ensemble of classical field configurations), tensor network methods (for low-dimensional systems), and real-time lattice QFT.

 ## Conventions

-Note that the condensed matter, high-energy, and cosmology communities use different conventions for partition function $Z$, the connected generating functional $W$, the 1PI effective action $\Gamma$, the self-energy $\Sigma$, the free energy $F$, the density matrix $\rho$, the retarded/advanced/statistical/spectral Green's functions ($G^R$, $G^A$, $F$, $\rho$), and the relationships between them.
+Note that the condensed matter, high-energy, and cosmology communities use different conventions for partition function $Z$, the connected generating functional $W$, the 1PI effective action $\Gamma$, the self-energy $\Sigma$, the free energy $F$, the density matrix $\rho$, the retarded/advanced/statistical/spectral Green's functions ($G^R$, $G^A$, $F$, $\rho$).
+Mapping the relationships between these conventions proves useful to interdisciplinary approaches to this literature.

 # Reading Paths

-The bibliography can be traversed in different orders depending on the reader's background and goals.
-We suggest three paths.
+The bibliography can be traversed in different orders depending on background and goals.
+Suggested paths are given as follows:

-## Path A: Physics graduate student targeting nonequilibrium QFT
+## Path A: Physics graduate students targeting nonequilibrium QFT

 This is the most direct path for a reader with standard graduate coursework in quantum mechanics, statistical mechanics, and quantum field theory.